 First of all, there is no real pattern on how to make a crochet portrait.
-It is a graph that was designed using THIS LINK, by uploading a picture that I wanted to make into a graphgan.
+It is a graph that I designed using THIS LINK.
+I started by uploading a picture that I wanted to make into a graphgan.

-I had a picture of my late boss, but changed the colors of the picture from colorful to black/white/grey using a powerpoint (yes, you do not need any fancy tools to turn a great looking picture into graphgan).
+I had a picture of my late boss but changed the colors of the picture.
+I changed it from colorful to black/white/grey using PowerPoint.

 Once I uploaded the picture to the link mentioned above (microrevolt), I clicked on the “big” size as well as the “crochet” stitch size.
 I printed it out and used it as a template to get my yarn to use for the project.

 START YOUR OWN BLOG IN UNDER 5 MINUTES!
 See how to do that HERE!
 I did, so you can too!

 At first I did not know how much yarn I would use.
 It is hard to determine considering everyone has a different image, tension and different color amount.

 I bought 4 skeins (1 white, 1 black, and 2 different grey tones) of Caron One Pound.
 I have plenty of it still left over

 But I used more white and black, as you can tell from the picture.